 The Netherlands Civil Code article 2.373.5 requires the Company to translate its issued share capital from its registered currency to presentation currency at the exchange rate effective on the reporting date.
-Effect of this translation is presented in the Foreign Currency Translation reserve, which is a non-distributable reserve.
+Effect of this translation should be presented in the equity through a non-distributable reserve, however this difference is insignificant.